POLS 6388: Causal Inference (University of Houston)

 ICPSR Short Workshop: Introduction to Causal Inference (Inter-university Consortium for Political and Social Research)

-Making causal claims can be difficult.
 How can we reliably draw valid inferences about causal relationships?
 Since the advent of the credibility revolution, social science has paid increasing attention to issues of research design and causal identification.
-This short course introduces students to tools for thinking about and making causal inferences, with a focus on observational (i.e., quasi- or non-experimental) data.
-Material we will cover includes regression and matching methods, instrumental variables, regression discontinuity designs, difference-in-differences, and synthetic control models.
+This course introduces students to tools for thinking about and making causal inferences, with a focus on observational (i.e., quasi- or non-experimental) data.
+Material we will cover includes potential outcomes notation, directed acyclic graphs (DAGs), causal inference with linear regression, partial identification and sensitivity analysis, weighting and matching methods, instrumental variables, regression discontinuity designs, panel data, difference-in-differences design, and synthetic control models.
 Emphasis will be placed on understanding why particular methods work, when each is appropriate, and best practices for how to implement them.

 POLS 3395: Money in American Politics (University of Houston)

 Polling shows that the influence of money on our political system ranks as a top concern for Americans across the partisan spectrum.
 In many people’s minds, the American political system serves the interests of wealthy donors and large corporations, providing little opportunity for the average citizen to have their views represented.
 How accurate is the popular characterization?
 What are the mechanisms via which money talks?
 And if money has so much influence, what can be done to provide those without it political voice?
-Our goal this semester will be answering these and related questions.
-We’ll do so from the perspectives of social scientists, which means we’ll dig into detailed theories and examine what the evidence says.
+We’ll answer these questions as social scientists, which means we’ll dig into theories and examine what the evidence says.
 We’ll use tools and approaches from political economy, combined with insights from legal studies, sociology, policy analysis, and more.
 The class format is a seminar, meaning there will be a mix of group discussion, lecture, guest speakers, activities, and workshops.

 POLS 3316: Statistics for Political Science (University of Houston)